sst/sst/www/docs/constructs/ApiGatewayV1Api.md

 }
 ```

-Note that, a Route 53 A record is automatically created in the hosted zone to point the custom domain to the API Gateway domain.
+Note that, SST automatically creates a Route 53 A record in the hosted zone to point the custom domain to the API Gateway domain.

 ### restApi?